arucard21/Simple_video_search/README.md

 Alternatively, the system can use the hashes from `lsh_forest.pkl`, in which case it doesn't need to use the TFRecords from the dataset at all.
 Here, the system actually provides search results from the entire dataset, meaning all `train*.tfrecord` and `validate*.tfrecord` files.

 However, for inferring the labels for each new video, the system still needs all `validate*.tfrecord` files.
 So a minimal dataset for this system would need to consist of all `validate*.tfrecord` files and the `train00.tfrecord` file.

+## Usage
+In order to start the system, just run `python webapp.py`.

+This will load the hashes (might take some time depending on the size of the file) and start the web application which you can access at `http://localhost:5000` (or `http://localhost:5000/?useForest=True` to use the loaded hashes)